SSH Straight Into Your Agent Sandboxes: A Hands-On Look at `sbx ssh`

 • No password.
 No passphrase.
 No host-key prompt.
 Zero friction.

-• I landed as agent@sbxlab in ~/workspace i.e. inside the sandbox, not on
+• I landed as agent@sbxlab in ~/workspace, i.e. inside the sandbox, not on my host.

 That agent@sbxlab prompt is the proof that isolation is intact.
 I'm not on my Mac